Level 7, 20 Credits

 The total cost for this CPD module is £700.

-The syllabus will be structured around 3 approaches to health improvement: health promotion, prevention and community development and will include aspects of the following:
+The syllabus will be structured around three approaches to health improvement: health promotion, prevention and community development and will include aspects of the following:

 - theories, models and approaches to health promotion

-- behaviour change models at the individual, community and agency level
+- behavior change models at the individual, community and agency level

 - concepts, principles and strategies of community development